Promyelocytic leukemia protein: Structure

 The PML gene is roughly 53 kilobase pairs in length and is located on the q arm of chromosome 15.
 It consists of 10 exons that are subject to shuffling through alternative splicing, yielding more than 15 known PML protein isoforms.
-While the isoforms vary at their c-terminal domain, they all contain a TRIpartite motif encoded by the first three exons of the gene.
+While the isoforms vary at their C-terminal domain, they all contain a TRIpartite motif encoded by the first three exons of the gene.
 The TRIpartite motif consists of a zinc RING finger, two zinc binding domains, termed the B1 and B2 boxes, and an RBCC dimerization domain composed of two alpha helical coiled coil domains.

 The PML gene is under transcriptional, translational and post translational control.
-The promoter region of the gene contains targets of Signal Transducer and Activator of Transcription (STATs), interferon regulatory factors, and p53 protein, indicating the intricacy of its involvement in cellular functions.
+The promoter region of the gene contains targets of signal transducers and activators of transcription (STATs), interferon regulatory factors, and p53 protein, indicating the intricacy of its involvement in cellular functions.
 In addition to regulation through alternative splicing, the protein product is subject to post-translational modifications such as acetylation and phosphorylation.
-The c-terminus contains serine residues that are phosphorylated by casein kinases, and there are several tyrosine and threonine residues which can also be phosphorylation targets.
+The C-terminus contains serine residues that are phosphorylated by casein kinases, and there are several tyrosine and threonine residues which can also be phosphorylation targets.
 PML phosphorylation triggers further modification through the attachment of SUMO proteins to the RING domain by UBC9 SUMO-conjugating enzyme, which occurs in a cell cycle dependent way.
 PML contains a SUMO-binding domain necessary for its interaction with other SUMOylated proteins such as itself and many others.
 Both ubiquitination and SUMOylation of PML protein can trigger its degradation in the proteasome, thus providing a means of modulating PML protein lability within the cell.

 PML is translated in the cytoplasm of the cell, but its N-terminus contains a nuclear localization signal which causes its import to the nucleus.
 Within the nucleus, sumoylated PML proteins multimerize with one another through interactions at the RBCC domain.
 This forms a ring-like structure that binds to the nuclear matrix, forming a PML-Nuclear body (PML-NB).
 The edge of the ring-like protein multimer features protein threads that extend out from the ring and make contact with chromatin fibers.
 This maintains the position of the PML-NBs within the nucleus, as well as the stability of the protein.
 When the chromatin is stressed, such as during apoptosis, the PML-NB becomes unstable and the PML bodies are redistributed into microstructures.
 These microstructures contain PML protein but not the many interacting proteins normally associated with PML-NBs.